The Bowes Museum

 Free entry and free exhibitions

-Designed in the manner of a French chateau, the museum is a homage to the personal history and tastes of its founders, John and Joséphine Bowes.
+Designed in the manner of a French chateau, The Bowes Museum is a homage to the personal history and tastes of its founders, John and Joséphine Bowes.

 A wealthy businessman with a passion for the arts, John took frequent trips to France to explore his cultural interests.
 In 1847 he made the purchase of the Théatre des Variétés in Paris, where he met and fell in love with Joséphine who was working as an actress.